Shekar-77/SugarMind/README.md

 * A **Gradio** link will appear in the terminal
 * Open it in your browser (usually `http://127.0.0.1:7860`)

+Note: If uploading upload .mp4, .mp3 preferably
 ---

+You can also run terminal inference using: python - m src.inference
+But have to insert recording of audio, video folder path.

 ### ✅ Notes